caseyvaughn/pandas-zoos-rails/readme.md

 - run `rails db:migrate`

 Go ahead and add some data to your tables from the rails console.
-There is some seed data [here](seeds.rb).
-If you want to use that cut and paste the data into the seeds file in your project and run ```rails db:seed```
+I gave you some seed data [here](seeds.rb) that also creates associations between the two tables.
+If you want to use that cut and paste the data into the seeds file in your project and run `rails db:seed`.

 At this point, you are ready to implement the necessary routes / controller actions to fill out the app.
 Remember you can generate a controller with, for example, `rails g controller Pandas`.

 You will need to build full CRUD functionality for this app.

-## React
+### React

 Inside the rails directory, create a new React app with `create-react-app client`.
+Build out a basic front end that makes axios calls to your database and demonstrates the app's CRUD functionality.

+## Bonus

+Style it!!